pomerium/documentation/content/docs/topics/getting-users-identity.md

 Though you will very likely be verifying signed-headers programmatically in your application's middleware, and using a third-party JWT library, if you are new to JWT it may be helpful to show what manual verification looks like.

-1. Provide pomerium with a base64 encoded Elliptic Curve ([NIST P-256] aka [secp256r1] aka prime256v1) Private Key.
+1. Provide Pomerium with a base64 encoded Elliptic Curve ([NIST P-256] aka [secp256r1] aka prime256v1) Private Key.
 In production, you'd likely want to get these from your KMS.

    ```bash
    openssl ecparam -genkey -name prime256v1 -noout -out ec_private.pem